plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Hasegawa, M., H. Kishino, and T. Yano.
 1985.
 Dating of the human-ape splitting by a molecular clock of mitochondrial DNA.
 Journal of Molecular Evolution 21:160-174.
 (HKY85 model)

-Hastings, W. K. 1970.
+:hibiscus: Hastings, W. K. 1970.
 Monte Carlo sampling methods using Markov chains and their applications.
 Biometrika 57:97-109.
 (Hastings ratio)

 Heath, T. A., Huelsenbeck, J. P., & Stadler, T. 2014.
 The fossilized birth–death process for coherent calibration of divergence-time estimates.
 PNAS 111(29):E2957–E2966.
 (Fossilized birth-death process dating method)